-District authority shall be as the district planning, coordinating and implementing body for disaster management and take all measures for the purpose of disaster management in the district in accordance with guidelines laid down by the National and Provincial Authorities.
-The major functions of the District Authority are: -
+The DDMA as per section 15, sub sections (1 and 2) of AJK DM Act 2010, shall be the district planning, coordinating and implementing body for disaster management and take all measures for the purposes of disaster management in the district in accordance with the guidelines laid down by the Authority.
+The District Authority will perform following functions: -

+- a) Prepare a disaster management plan including district response plan; - b) Coordinate and monitor implementation of National Policy, State Policy, National Plan, State Plan and District Plan;
-- a) Prepare a disaster management plan including district response plan; - b) Coordinate and monitor implementation of National Policy, Provincial Policy, National Plan, Provincial Plan and District Plan; - c) Ensure vulnerable areas in the district are identified and measures for prevention of disaster and mitigation of its effects are undertaken by the departments of the Government at the district level as well as by the local authority; - d) Ensure that the guidelines for prevention, mitigation, preparedness and response measures as laid down by the National and Provincial Authorities are followed by all departments at district and local authorities level; - e) Give directions to different authorities at district level and local authorities to take such measures for the prevention or mitigation of disasters as may be necessary; - f) Lay down guidelines for preparation of disaster management plans by the departments at the district level and local authorities in the district;

-- g) Monitor the implementation of disaster management plans prepared by the departments at the district level; - h) Lay down guidelines to be followed by the departments at the district level; - i) Organize and coordinate specialized training programmes for different level of officers, employees and voluntary rescue workers in the district; - Facilitate community training and awareness programmes for prevention of disaster or mitigation with the support of local authorities, government and non-government organizations; - k) Set up, maintain, review and upgrade the mechanism for early warnings and dissemination of proper information to public; - I) Prepare, review and update district level response plan and guidelines; - m) Coordinate with and give guidelines to, local authorities in the district to ensure pre-disaster and post-disaster management activities in the district are carried out promptly and effectively; - n) Review development plans prepared by the departments of the Government at the district level, statutory authorities or local authorities with a view to make necessary provision therein for prevention of disaster or mitigation; - Identify buildings and places which could, in the event of disaster situation, be used as relief centres or camps and make arrangements for water supply and sanitation in such buildings or places; - p) Establish stockpiles of relief and rescue materials or ensure preparedness to make such material available at short notice; - q) Provide information to the Provincial Authority relating to different aspects of disaster management - r) Encourage the involvement of NGOs and voluntary social-welfare institutions working at the grassroot level in the district for disaster management - s) Ensure communication systems are in order and disaster management drills are carried out periodically; - t) Perform such other functions as the Provincial Government or Provincial Authority may assign to it or as it deems necessary for disaster management in the district.
+- c) Ensure vulnerable areas in the district are identified and measures for prevention of disaster and mitigation of its effects are undertaken by the departments of the Government at the district level as well as by the local authority; - d) Ensure that the guidelines for prevention, mitigation, preparedness and response measures as laid down by the National and State Authorities are followed by all departments at district and local authorities level; - e) Give directions to different authorities at district level and local authorities to take such measures for the prevention or mitigation of disasters as may be necessary; - f) Lay down guidelines for preparation of disaster management plans by the departments at the district level and local authorities in the district; - g) Monitor the implementation of disaster management plans prepared by the departments at the district level; - h) Lay down guidelines to be followed by the departments at the district level; - i) Organize and coordinate specialized training programmes for different level of officers, employees and voluntary rescue workers in the district; - Facilitate community training and awareness programmes for prevention of disaster or mitigation with the support of local authorities, government and non-government organizations; - k) Set up, maintain, review and upgrade the mechanism for early warnings and dissemination of proper information to public; - I) Prepare, review and update district level response plan and guidelines; - m) Coordinate with and give guidelines to, local authorities in the district to ensure pre-disaster and post-disaster management activities in the district are carried out promptly and effectively; - n) Review development plans prepared by the departments of the Government at the district level, statutory authorities or local authorities with a view to make necessary provision therein for prevention of disaster or mitigation; - Identify buildings and places which could, in the event of disaster situation, be used as relief centres or camps and make arrangements for water supply and sanitation in such buildings or places; - p) Establish stockpiles of relief and rescue materials or ensure preparedness to make such material available at short notice; - q) Provide information to the State Authority relating to different aspects of disaster management - r) Encourage the involvement of NGOs and voluntary social-welfare institutions working at the grassroot level in the district for disaster management - s) Ensure communication systems are in order and disaster management drills are carried out periodically;

+t) Perform such other functions as the State Government or State Authority may assign to it or as it deems necessary for disaster management in the district.